 COVID-19 SAFE Travel

-Ontario, including the Niagara Region, is in Step Three of the province’s three-step Roadmap to Reopen.
-In response to evolving data around the Delta variant and based on the recent experiences of other jurisdictions, the Ontario government, in consultation with Ontario’s Chief Medical Officer of Health, is pausing the exit from the Roadmap to Reopen.
+Ontario, including the Niagara Region, has temporarily moved into Step Two of the Roadmap to Reopen.
+In response to evolving data around the Omicron and Delta variants, and based on the recent experiences of other jurisdictions, Ontario’s Chief Medical Officer of Health has chosen to pause the province’s exit from the Roadmap to Reopen.

 Niagara Region’s mandatory face covering by-law (2020-46) aligns with orders issued by the province and applies to everyone, regardless of vaccination status.
 This by-law will expire when the province lifts its order on face coverings.